-Men have a tendency to feel like they need to immediately solve any problem, but it can be different when you find out you are the problem.
+Men tend to feel like they need to solve problems immediately, but it can be different when you find out you are the problem.
 It turned out I was so preoccupied with the thought of my wife blaming me that I didn’t realize I was already blaming myself.
 I felt guilty and embarrassed to the point where I was too ashamed to talk to her about it.
 All the while telling myself that I should be scared of her reaction, making it her problem, and not owning the issue for myself.
-While I can’t say we didn’t have some tense moments, overall she remained supportive and was able to acknowledge and disregard any creeping feelings of resentment.
+While I can’t say we didn’t have some tense moments, overall, she remained supportive and was able to acknowledge and disregard any feelings of resentment.
 We spoke about our feelings at length, acknowledging all the anger and frustration we each had towards the situation.

-Having a conversation like this is not easy, and I can imagine that for some couples, it may seem like an impossibility.
-If this is the case for you and your partner, I would highly recommend seeking the help of a counselor.
-It’s important that you both feel heard and understood, so that you’re able to be there for each other without finger-pointing.
+Having a conversation like this is not easy, and I can imagine that it may seem like an impossibility for some couples.
+If this is the case for you and your partner, I highly recommend seeking a counselor’s help.
+It’s important that you both feel heard and understood so that you’re able to be there for each other without finger-pointing.

 Where’s My Confidence?

 Having fertility called into question can feel like a huge blow to a man’s sense of masculinity.
-I’ve never put too much stock in society’s idea of what a “real man” is; nonetheless, my low sperm count and all it entailed was enough to make me feel like I wasn’t measuring up.
-Feelings of failure, doubt, anxiety, and the pressure to “fix” myself all mixed together resulted in two words no man ever wants to hear: erectile dysfunction (ED).
+I’ve never put too much stock in society’s idea of what a “real man” is; nonetheless, my low sperm count was enough to make me feel like I wasn’t measuring up.
+Feelings of failure, doubt, anxiety, and the pressure to “fix” myself all mixed resulted in two words no man ever wants to hear: erectile dysfunction (ED).

 ED may be a male problem, but it affects our partners as well.
-After the first couple instances, it was hard for my wife not to think she was partly to blame.
+After the first couple of instances, it was hard for my wife not to think she was partly to blame.
 “Am I not attractive enough?”, “Do you still love me?”
 These questions were understandable, but they also put additional pressure on me to solve the problem.
-Considering that our relationship was already experiencing conception stress, I didn’t want this to be another thing for us to worry about.
+Considering that our relationship was already experiencing conception stress, I didn’t want this to be another thing to worry about.
 So, I took the necessary steps.
-I found out that there are a number of men’s health brands that offer erectile dysfunction solutions online, which worked great and had zero unwanted side-effects.
+I found out that many men’s health brands offer erectile dysfunction solutions online, which worked great and had zero unwanted side-effects.

-There is a lot of pressure in today’s world for men to live up to a certain idea of “manliness”.
-Regardless of how much you buy into that idea, importance of virility is instinctual.
-An infertility diagnosis challenges that virility, and creates the aforementioned feelings of failure, guilt, and embarrassment.
+There is a lot of pressure in today’s world for men to live up to a certain idea of “manliness.”
+Regardless of how much you buy into that idea, the importance of virility is instinctual.
+An infertility diagnosis challenges that virility and creates the aforementioned feelings of failure, guilt, and embarrassment.
 And we all know how much men love talking about their feelings, right?
 This creates a stigma surrounding male infertility that prevents an open and honest dialog from taking place.

 As I said before, I had always thought that infertility affected more women than men.
-In fact, only one-third of infertility cases can be contributed solely to female factors.
-One-third can be contributed to men, with the remainder made by a combination of dual factors, and the ever-enraging “unexplained” diagnosis.
+In fact, only one-third of infertility cases can be attributed solely to female factors.
+One-third can be contributed to men, with the remainder made by a combination of dual factors and the ever-enraging “unexplained” diagnosis.

-If more men were aware of these statistics then maybe we could get a conversation started that will help destroy the stigma and help men and women get the support they need to navigate their infertility battle.
+If more men were aware of these statistics, maybe we could get a conversation started to help destroy the stigma and help men and women get the support they need to navigate their infertility battle.

 Don’t.
 Give.
 Up.

-To read more about a male’s perspective regarding infertility, check out the following articles.
+To read more about a male’s perspective, check out the following articles.